 In her intellectual property practice, Ms. White regularly represents clients in patent, trademark, false advertising, copyright and trade secret litigation throughout the United States and advises clients regarding trademark and copyright protection and enforcement strategies.

 Ms. White also represents clients in a wide range of business disputes including antitrust and unfair competition, class actions and consumer fraud.
 She regularly serves as a faculty member and presenter for the Utah State Bar’s Trial Skills Academy.

-Ms. White is the past president of the Board of Trustees for the Disability Law Center, Utah’s protection and advocacy organization.
+A dedicated community advocate, Ms. White is the past president of the Board of Trustees for the Disability Law Center, Utah’s protection and advocacy organization.
 In addition, Ms. White is currently pro bono counsel to the plaintiffs in a class action brought on behalf of individuals with intellectual and developmental disabilities who successfully asserted claims against the State of Utah seeking access to community-based services.

 Ms. White received her Juris Doctorate (J.D.) degree from the University of North Carolina School of Law.
-Contemporaneously with her law degree, she received a Master of Public Policy Degree (M.P.P.) from Duke University.
+Contemporaneously with her law degree, she received a Master of Public Policy degree (M.P.P.) from Duke University.

 University of North Carolina School of Law (J.D., with honors)

 Executive Editor of the North Carolina Journal of International Law and Commercial Regulation